thelegend831/EyeTracking/README.md

 The model is being trained (may take a while)
 ### Stage 4: Eye Tracking Stage
 Where you look will be predicted by the model
+# Regression Vs Classification
+Regression is much more accurate than dividing the screen into squares